asifalix/accuknox-help/docs_sample/accuknox-onprem/agents-install.md

 #### Cilium

+Cilium is open source software for transparently securing the network connectivity between application services deployed using Linux container management platforms like Docker and Kubernetes.

+At the foundation of Cilium is a new Linux kernel technology called BPF, which enables the dynamic insertion of powerful security visibility and control logic within Linux itself.
+Because BPF runs inside the Linux kernel, Cilium security policies can be applied and updated without any changes to the application code or container configuration.

 ## Installation

-## Note 1.10.5 having crashingloopback issues, so we are using 1.9.8
+Note 1.10.5 having crashingloopback issues, so we are using 1.9.8

 ```sh
 curl -L --remote-name-all https://github.com/cilium/cilium-cli/releases/latest/download/cilium-linux-amd64.tar.gz{,.sha256sum} sha256sum --check cilium-linux-amd64.tar.gz.sha256sum